chrisisler/ErxiDesk/README.md

 2. Sass

 ## To-do
-- Add ability to search for running processes
-  - Search for names and pids (search pids if first char is a Number)
-    - Add 'X' clickable UI button to empty the search input
-    - How to handle putting procs back after search is done??

-- Add ability to refresh processes
-- Show total number of processes running
 - Add option to show top N elements using R.take(N)

 - Add a visual notification to show process kill success or error